If you plan to create an online course, you’ll have to answer this question at some point:

 Pro tip: Present through a smile as much as possible – it will lift your enthusiasm and put that twinkle in your eye that will keep your students watching!

-5) Optimise your body language
+5. Optimize your body language

 There’s plenty of research to show how changing our physical state, our posture and body language, can have a strong knock on effect on the quality of our presentation.